peterlowe42/phase-0/week-1/reflections.md

     help - can be used to get help on how to use unfamiliar commands

 ### 1.3 Forking and Cloning Reflection

+Creating a new repository in GitHub couldn't be easier.
+Simply log-on to your github account, click on the + button next to your username in the top right corner and select 'New repository'.
+This will bring up a simple form to give your repository a name, set it as public or private and add a licence.
+Once you've filled this out click the create repository button at the bottom and your repository will be created.

+You can also 'fork' an existing repository.
+This simply makes a copy of a repository from another account and puts it in yours.
+To do this open the repository you want to folk and click the folk button.
+You now have your very own version of this repository in your account to play with as you see fit.

+So why clone a repository? why not just make a new one?
+There are a couple of reasons.
+Maybe your working on a joint project and need to work on files from a repository belonging to one of your partners  without compromising the original.
+Or maybe your working on something for yourself but someone else has already done a lot of the ground work.
+Why create all those files again when you can simply 'fork' them from an existing repository.
+After all nobody wants to do unnecessary work.

+Before you work on files from a GitHub repository you'll need to 'clone' them to your own computer.
+This is also very simple to do.
+Open the repository in GitHub and you'll find a small box on the right labeled 'HTTPS clone URL'  copy the context of this box.
+Next open your command line and navigate to the directory where you want the clone to go using the 'cd' command.
+Then simply type 'git clone ' paste the URL you just copied and hit enter.
+It's that simple.

+I didn't really have any troubles setting up Git or GitHub it all went very smoothly.
+The only problem I encountered was when I was asked to delete the clones I'd made and clone them again.
+I encountered permissions errors when I first tried to delete them through Powershell.This is apparently a common problem on windows machines and a quick google search revealed the solution.